 Once you’ve done that, use your linked card when you’re shopping at Coles, Coles Online, Liquorland, and First Choice Liquor and you’ll earn one Status Credit for every $100 you spend*.
 It’s a great way of giving your Status Credits a boost simply by shopping for the groceries that you were going to buy anyway.
 How easy is that?
 Just remember that you can only earn up to 10 Status Credits a month from flybuys.

-Here’s another handy hack that’ll have you ascending to Platinum Status quicker than an Airbus A330 on take-off.
+Here’s another handy hack that’ll have you ascending to Platinum Status in no time.
 If other members of your family travel regularly, you can pool your Velocity Points and combine your Status Credits in one beneficiary’s account.
 That means if you’re taking your kids on a trip, you can earn Status Credits for every seat you book (as long as they’re signed up for Velocity and you select the beneficiary before you fly).
 It’s a super-quick process to set up Family Points Pooling, so jump on it!

 Finally, it pays to read your emails.
 Keep an eye out for any Status Credit promotions that hit your inbox.
 These include offers like double Status Credits on select flights to give your balance a leg-up.